Quantitative disorder effects in low-dimensional spin systems: Abstract

 \section{Abstract}

-The Imry--Ma phenomenon, predicted in 1975 by Imry and Ma and rigorously established in 1989 by Aizenman and Wehr, states that first-order phase transitions of low-dimensional spin systems are `rounded' by the addition of a quenched random field to the quantity undergoing the transition.
+The Imry--Ma phenomenon, predicted in 1975 by Imry and Ma and rigorously established in 1989 by Aizenman and Wehr, states that first-order phase transitions of low-dimensional spin systems are `rounded' by the addition of a quenched random field coupled to the quantity undergoing the transition.
 The phenomenon applies to a wide class of spin systems in dimensions $d\le 2$ and to spin systems possessing a continuous symmetry in dimensions $d\le 4$.

-This work provides quantitative estimates for the Imry--Ma phenomenon: In a cubic domain of side length $L$, we study the effect of the boundary conditions on the spatial and thermal average of the quantity coupled to the random field.
-We show that the boundary effect diminishes at least as fast as an inverse power of $\log\log L$ for general two-dimensional spin systems and for four-dimensional spin systems with continuous symmetry, and at least as fast as an inverse power of $L$ for two- and three-dimensional spin systems with continuous symmetry.
-Specific models of interest for the obtained results include the two-dimensional random-field $q$-state Potts and Edwards-Anderson spin glass models, and the $d$-dimensional random-field spin $O(n)$ models ($n\ge 2$) in dimensions $d\le 4$.
+This work provides quantitative estimates for the Imry--Ma phenomenon: in a cubic domain of side length $L$, we study the effect of the boundary conditions on the spatial and thermal average of the quantity coupled to the random field.
+We show that the boundary effect diminishes at least as fast as an inverse power of $\log\log L$ in general two-dimensional spin systems.
+For systems possessing a continuous symmetry, we show that the boundary effect diminishes at least as fast as an inverse power of $L$ in two and three dimensions and at least as fast as an inverse power of $\log\log L$ in four dimensions.
+Finally, we establish a partial uniqueness results for translation-covariant Gibbs states, and prove that, for almost every realization of the random field, all such states must agree on the thermally-averaged value of the quantity coupled to the random field.

+Specific models of interest for the obtained results include the random-field $q$-state Potts model, the Edwards-Anderson spin glass model, and the random-field spin $O(n)$ models.